nitishxyz/ffuffer/README.md

-# Ffuffer - A GUI fuzzing tool built on ffuff.
+# FFuffer - A GUI fuzzing tool built on ffuff.

 <br>